-The trading market for shares of our common stock is the NASDAQ Global Select Market, on which our shares trade under the symbol "ESEA".
-Our shares began trading on the NASDAQ Global Market on January 31, 2007 and on the NASDAQ Global Select Market on January 1, 2008.
-Prior to such date, our shares traded on the OTCBB under the symbol "ESEAF.OB" until October 5, 2006 and then under the symbol "EUSEF.OB" until January 30, 2007.
+The trading market for shares of our common stock is the Nasdaq Global Select Market, on which our shares trade under the symbol "ESEA".
+Our shares began trading on the Nasdaq Global Market on January 31, 2007 and on the Nasdaq Global Select Market on January 1, 2008.
+Prior thereto, our shares traded on the OTCBB under the symbol "ESEAF.OB" until October 5, 2006 and then under the symbol "EUSEF.OB" until January 30, 2007.